kiancn/CallbackMethod/README.md

 # A basic basic pattern to start using a MeRef<V,O>

 * You need a reference to an Object that will execute the method
+* You need a MeRef<V,O> - (where V is input paramater type, and O is return type <i>generally, consult run()-method comments</i>)
-* You need a Method (or the string name of a method - as here)
+* You need a Method or the string name of a method - as here; there are many constructors.
-* You need Classes of the types of parameters the method takes
+* You need a Class or Class[] of the type/types of parameters the method takes (and primary types act weird and often need an array to accept a single parameter (at construction)).

 Let's say there is a class called: